Monotypes!

 A monotype is usually conceived of as a small-scale, intimate medium, due to the tenuous nature of the original surface from which the print is taken.
 Because the surface of the plate is featureless (no marks made on it), only one print is available in this process.
 A monoprint uses a surface that has marks in it made with a burin or other tool.

-Michael Mazur is an artist renowned for his monumentally scaled monotypes, who exhibits internationally.
+Michael Mazur was an artist renowned for his monumentally scaled monotypes, who exhibits internationally.

 Wakeby Day II is part of a series inspired by the artist’s memories of Wakeby Lake on Cape Cod.
 Basing his composition on memories gives the work a lyrical quality.
 The inset panel on the two right panels represents a nighttime view of the same scene, a device through which the artist explores the passage of time, the rhythms or nature, and the multiple layers of a memories and a single experience.